sparkutils/shim/README.md

 ## What it is

-Shim provides a stable interface over Spark internals used by Quality and Frameless, libraries can use the public interface shim over the Spark Internal APIs to build against and users can choose which runtime shim to use.
+Shim provides a stable interface over Spark internals used by Quality and Frameless, libraries can use an appropriate public interface shim over the Spark Internal APIs to build against and users can choose which runtime shim to use.

 This allows you to focus on your logic and not on variations between runtimes.
 At such as stage as the Spark private interface changes radically the public shim interface will get an upgrade to support it.